Marine Conservation Volunteer Opportunities

 On the local island of Dhigurah in the South Ari atoll, Maldives, MWSR offer 2 and 4 week in-field Assistant Researcher positions during specified field periods each year.
 No experience is required but spaces are limited!

-If none of the above sound extreme enough sign up to join Neptune’s Navy and fight for ocean conservation anywhere it may take you.
-As long as you know how to swim you will get food and board totally free and get to work with some of the worlds leading active conservationists.
+If none of the above sound extreme enough sign up to join Neptune’s Navy and fight for ocean conservation anywhere the waves may take you.
+As long as you know how to swim you will get food and board totally free and get to work with some of the worlds leading active marine conservationists.
 New crew members without experience will spend 3 months in dry dock gaining the skills necessary for campaigns that rarely last less than a month and sometimes many more!

 How to travel better for less